ezifed/NLP_sentiment_analysis/README.md

 # sentiment_analysis
-Movie sentiment analysis - Machine Learning and NPL
+Movie sentiment analysis - Machine Learning and NLP

 Sentiment Analysis is a common task in Natural Language Processing (NLP).
 One application of sentiment analysis is to predict whether a movie review should be classified as positive or negative using machine learning classification algorithms.